-There may be situations where some or all of the student body could be engaged in remote learning.
+Situations may arise where students will be granted the option of remote learning by administration.
 When participating remotely, students are expected to take full advantage of their learning opportunities, just as they would if they were in the classroom.
 When using the school's technology and platforms all students will be expected to adhere to the expectations outlined below.

-1. Daily Routine - The school will distribute schedules for remote learning dependent on which tier the district is currently in.
-It is the student's responsibility to adhere to that schedule and appear in remote classes on time.
+- 1. Daily Routine When granted a remote learning option, students will still follow their daily schedule.
 It is important that the student regularly checks his/her email and responds to those emails in a timely manner.
 On occasion a student may be required to meet online with a staff member.
 It is expected that the student will attend those online meetings when requested.
 A student as well may request an online meeting with a staff member.
-To do so the student should send an email to the staff member and coordinate a time to meet.

-2. Class Meetings - Each student's device camera will be turned on unless otherwise noted by the classroom teacher.
+To do so the student should send an email to the staff member and coordinate a time to meet. - 2.
+Class Meetings Each student's device camera will be turned on unless otherwise noted by the classroom teacher.
 Microphones should be muted when there are distractions in the student's learning environment.
 It is expected that all students will engage in class discussions just as if the class was meeting in person.
-Students who do not attend an online meeting will be marked absent and will be reported as unexcused unless an appropriate excuse is provided to the school within three school days.

-3. Due Dates - It is the student's responsibility to adhere to the due dates for assignments established for each class.

-4. School Rules - Just as if the student were in the classroom, school rules apply.
-This includes dress code, use of technology, harassment through digital media, and use of appropriate communication skills (i.e. misuse of chat feature).
+Students who do not attend an online meeting will be marked absent and will be reported as unexcused unless an appropriate excuse is provided to the school within three school days. - 3.
+Due Dates It is the student's responsibility to adhere to the due dates for assignments established for each class. - 4.
+School Rules Just as if the student were in the classroom, school rules apply.
+This includes dress code, use of technology, harassment through digital media, and use of appropriate communication skills (i.e., misuse of chat feature).
 Failure to comply with school rules will result in appropriate discipline as outlined in other sections of this handbook.
 Abuse of the school's technology could result in the restricted use of that technology.